google-code-export/google-checkout-java-sdk/samples/samplestore/README.txt

                              |
                              +-lib

 A. Setup
  These examples require:
    i. a recent version of GWT (1.4.61 or later).
-Find GWT at <insert site for GWT here>
-   ii. a recent version of ant (1.6 or later).
+Find GWT at http://code.google.com/webtoolkit/download.html ii. a recent version of ant (1.6 or later).
 Find ant at: http://ant.apache.org

  There are a number of properties which you'll need to set to customize your build environment.
-These properties need to be set in a file called build.properties in your home directory.
-There's a sample build.properties.sample file in the base directory of this source tree.
+These properties need to be set in a file called build.properties in your home directory or in the project's root directory.
+There build.properties file in the base directory of this source tree, you are expected to modify it.

- You will need to set the gwt.home and gwt.platform.jar properties. gwt.hom needs to point at the directory where you have installed the GWT and gwt.platform.jar should refer to the name of the jar file (not including path) which contains the GWT compiler (on Mac this is gwt-dev-mac.jar).
+ You will need to set the gwt.home and gwt.platform.jar properties. gwt.home needs to point at the directory where you have installed the GWT and gwt.platform.jar should refer to the name of the jar file (not including path) which contains the GWT compiler (on Mac this is gwt-dev-mac.jar).
 The jar file is located in the top directory of the GWT Software Developer Kit.

  You will also need to set the store.name to the type of store you would like to build.
  Currently, only one store exists: this store is the GridStore.
-In the future, we would like to create different types of stores.
-The next planned store will be the IBrowseStore.
-For more information on the IBrowseStore, please see the TODO.txt located at this project's root dir.

 B. Building the sample online store as a war.

-1. Copying the gwt-servlet.jar to WEB-INF/lib.

-Run the following target:
-ant setup

-This step copies the gwt-servlet.jar to your www/com.google.checkout.samples.samplestore.${store.name}

-2. Edit merchant specific information.
+1. Edit merchant specific information.

-Change the color scheme of the sample store.

-Navigate to the "src/com/google/checkout/samples/samplestore" dir.
-Open up the ${store.name}.gwt.xml corresponding to the store you want to build in your favorite text editor.
-Edit the line with the stylesheet tag: e.g. <stylesheet src="style/GridStore-default.css"/>

-You can change the 'src' attribute to point to any of the styles found under "src/com/google/checkout/samples/samplestore/public/style".
-Simply have the 'src' attribute point to 'style/*.css'.

 Navigate to the "src/com/google/checkout/samples/samplestore/server".
 Edit the GridStore.xml with your favorite text editor.
-Enter the information for your sample store.
+Enter your customer specific information for your sample store.

-3. Compiling the store.

-Run the following command from the project's root directory:
-GridStore-compile

-4. Building the web application (.war file)

-Run the following command from the project's root directory: ant buildWar

-5. Deploying the web application to your web server.

-Run the following command from the project's root directory: ant deploy
+2. Run ant from the root directory.

-This step will copy the newly created .war file to your web server's webapp directory.
+You should now be able to see your Storefront on your local server.